 - The SVG DOM defines an additional custom event interface: - SVGZoom (definition can be found in the description of SVGZoomEvent) - The following event types are triggered due to state changes in animations.
-(The definitions for these events can be found in the description of Interface TimeEvent in the SMIL Animation specification.) - o beginEvemt - o endEvent - repeatEvent
+(The definitions for these events can be found in the description of Interface TimeEvent in the SMIL Animation specification.) - beginEvemt - endEvent repeatEvent

-DTD supports the DOM2 event registration interfaces [DOM2-EVREG] and can be registered as an event listener for the corresponding DOM2 event using the event registration interfaces.
+Each SVG element which has at least one event attribute assigned to it in the SVG DTD supports the DOM2 event registration interfaces [DOM2-EVREG] and can be registered as an event listener for the corresponding DOM2 event using the event registration interfaces.
 Thus, for example, if the SVG DTD indicates that a given element supports the "onclick" event attribute, then an event listener for the "click" event can be registered with the given element as the event target.